s70f/Discord-Battle-Bot/README.md

-# About The Project (BETA)
+# About The Project
-(name) is a Discord Bot developed with Discord.py, it has fun games and commands that will lighten up your server.
+The Discord Battle Bot is a Discord Bot developed with Discord.py, it includes a battle system where players can battle each other with different attacks, army combinations, and special abilities.

 ## Setup and Installation